thufschmitt/tix-papers/nix-light/description.md

 Nix-light's grammar is given in figure \pref{nix-light::grammar}.
 The construct `<$\hat{t}$>` (defining the types that appears in a typecase) is a non-recursive version of `<t>` (so the typecase is in reallity more somethifg like a "kind-case" which just checks for the head constuctor).
+The type `Any$\vee \nabla$` represents an optional field (the reason for this notation is explained in Section \ref{typing::structures::records}).

 The `<>` operator defines the concatenation of records.
 In what follows, we assume that this operator is commutative.
 As consequence,